FutureGadgetLaboratory-FGL/Logic_Builder/Basic/INDEX.md

 ### 47. Write a program to print "Hello World!".

-### 48. Write a program to check whether a number is perfect or not..
+### 48. Write a program to check whether a number is perfect or not.